-The tribe today, also known as "The Gabrieleno Band of Mission Indians," prefers to call themselves with a name which originated with their own language and which is the closest thing to a pan-tribal name that was used by their ancestors historically (at Whittier Narrows).
-They prefer it to the Spanish derived name of "Gabrielenos" (sic "Gabrielinos") as that was the name given to them by their conquerors and it is not appropriate today whereas "Kizh" is.
+The tribe today, also known as "The Gabrieleno Band of Mission Indians," refers to themselves with a name which originated with their own language and which is the closest thing to a pan-tribal name that was used by their ancestors historically (at Whittier Narrows).
+They want the term Kizh rather than the Spanish derived name of "Gabrielenos" (sic "Gabrielinos") as that was the name given to them by their conquerors and it is not appropriate today whereas "Kizh" is.
 The Tribe has published their name in a landmark book about their 18th century hero Toypurina who led a 1785 revolt against the Spanish Empire's brutal conquest of their territory.
 That publication is the Tribe's first book published with its own press: the Kizh Tribal Press (Teutimes, Salas, Martinez and Stickel 2013).